dmackerman/rallyrack/README.md

 GND (ground) is the common reference point for all voltages.
 Every component must share the same GND.
 If you power the ESP32 via USB and the OLED from the ESP32's 3V3 pin, their GNDs must be connected — otherwise the signals have no reference and nothing works.

 **Active-low buttons with pull-ups**
-The reset buttons use the ESP32's internal **pull-up resistor**.
+The transmitter arcade button uses the ESP32-C3's internal **pull-up resistor**.
 This means:
 - When the button is **not pressed**, the pin reads HIGH (3.3V) through the pull-up.
 - When the button **is pressed**, it connects the pin directly to GND, pulling it LOW.
 - The firmware detects a press by looking for a LOW reading.
 You do not need an external resistor.